AiriXX/MalHub/README.md

 ## Contributing
 Anyone can contribute to the project by reporting bugs, due to me still not having set up a bug report system you will need to email me about the bug.
-It should contain info like.
+It should contain info like :
-Your Windows version (Windows 7 , 8 or later).
+your Windows version (Windows 7 , 8 or later).
-Describe how the bug happened and in what conditions.
+Describe how the bug happened and in what conditions, attach a photo, add the LOG file.
-Attach a photo.
-Add the LOG file (if there are issues with installation, the LOG file doesnt always work on the python version of MalHub).

 ## Issues